input-output-hk/mantis/ets/README.md

 ## Continous integration

 The tests are run on CI.
-For more details look at `.buildkite/pipeline.nix` and `test-ets.sh`.
-Output is stored as artifacts and a summary is added as annotation.
+For more details look at `./ci.cue` and `test-ets.sh`.
+Output is stored as artifacts.

 Two test suites are run; GeneralStateTests and BlockchainTests.
 These seem to be the only ones maintained and recommended at the moment.